apeterson-BFI/rapiddr/how-to-rapid.md

 ## Accelerated Model

+Provisional Plan

-Accelerate time to pulse from Mind Lock to CLear by 60 Accelerate time to fill pool by 60
+Accelerate time to pulse from Mind Lock to Clear by 60.
+Accelerate time to fill pool by 60.
+Reduce bits to rank by 8 fold

+provisional Guess play time to reach maxes: 10 years * 300 days / year * 6 hours / day = 18000 hours or 750 days of play time.

+Resulting in an 480-1 accelerating: 10 years @ 300/6 becomes 37.5 hours.
+Seems reasonable.
+37.5 hours is still a lot of time to experience the arc, once everything is created.

+Adjustabke PULSE / DRAIN time.
+Adjustable BIT reqd
+Will help when there's only enough content for a blip of time at 480 scale.